 If another driver’s negligence caused the collision, you may also be eligible to file a tort claim for compensation through the driver’s third party liability coverage.
 By law, every B.C. motorist must carry a minimum of $200,000 in third party liability coverage.
 However, most motorists carry higher amounts.
 A tort claim may result in compensation that includes:

-With more than 20 years of experience with handling bicycle accident ICBC claims in Vancouver and throughout British Columbia, Klein Lawyers has the experience you need to seek full and fair compensation for your injuries and losses.
+Our firm has more than 20 years of experience with handling bicycle accident ICBC claims in Vancouver and throughout British Columbia.
+Klein Lawyers has the experience you need to seek full and fair compensation for your injuries and losses.

 Contact us today to discuss your case in a free consultation.
 As always, we guarantee that you will pay no fee unless we secure a recovery for you.